 There were servant’s quarters with laundry facilities, a sea wall and elaborate landscaping throughout the grounds of the property.
 The front entrance featured a privacy gate and the entire grounds were surrounded by a concrete wall for privacy.
 The home was designed to preserve as much natural foliage as possible.

-Villa Regina was prominently featured in the American Architect & Architecture Magazine in 1919.
+This residence was prominently featured in the American Architect & Architecture Magazine in 1919.
 Gordon Mayer was employed not only for the Brigg’s mansion, but also for Caroline Bromwell’s home at 1564 Brickell Avenue.

 The home was completed in 1918.
 In an article published on November 11, 1918, the Miami Herald described the grounds and home as follows: